-Bail in Pakistan ; Bail is a process of being released from custody, or avoiding custody, during a Criminal Trial Process.
-This article can act as a guide to the process and factors that affect the process of gaining and preventing the granting of bail on the accused.
+Bail in Pakistan; Bail is the process of being released from custody, or avoiding custody, during a Criminal Trial Process.
+This article can act as a guide to the process and factors that affect the process of gaining and preventing the granting of bail to the accused.

 Who would require Bail in Pakistan?

 Bail is sought for anyone who has been accused (or sometimes mentioned) in a Criminal Complaint presented to a Federal Law Enforcement agency.
 Depending on the nature of the crime, the Federal Law Enforcement Agency, i.e. the Police, would then look to either contact the individual for questioning or to immediately apprehend the suspect (pending their investigations).

 When a person mentioned in the report (either as an accomplice or an accused) becomes aware of the Criminal Complaint, they can take steps to take bail (pre-arrest).
 We will discuss the factors, and explore the options these people have.
 Our lawyers are always at hand to assist you in these matters.

 The 2 Basic Types of Bail

 In essence, there are two types of immediate bail that an individual can apply for

 - Pre-Arrest Bail; This is a bail that is applied for when an accused is involved in proceedings by Federal Law Enforcement Agencies (Such as the Police, FIA, Customs, and Excise, etc.) and wishes not to be physically remanded during their investigations.